handsomevictor/VictorCanTradeVeryWell/README.md

 A Python open source package that can help people better monitor and analyze the financial market.

+I will finish it soon! (lol I said that one month ago)

 This version is for test and it was uploaded on test.pypi.org.
 It has some basic functions and one can write something like the following: